By Pablo Nukaya-Petralia

 Reservations are required and can be found here.

-The indoor galleries at the Huntington in San Marino will reopen April 17 with the debut of “Made in L.A.
+The indoor galleries at the Huntington in San Marino reopened April 17 with the debut of “Made in L.A.
 2020: a version,” a major exhibition of L.A. artists that was set for 2020, but delayed due to the pandemic.
 The exhibition will run until Aug.
 1.